 Directions to Skulls Gap Overlook Parking Lot

 The Iron Mountain Trail Run has no official Facebook page.
 However, there is a local running club (the Iron Mountain Trail Runners) who greatly support the race (by volunteering &/or running in the race).
-You may find information about training runs in the Damascus area at their Facebook site or some IMTR race announcements.
+You may find information about training runs in the Damascus area on their Facebook page as well as some IMTR race announcements.

 Multiple Trail Users